 I Want People to See Us Together ~ A Short Story by Allen Kopp

-Leigh Abbott was forty-eight years old.
-He thought he still looked young until he looked in the mirror and saw the gray pallor of his skin, the dark circles around his eyes, and a hairline that receded more with every passing year.
+Lonnie Abbott was forty-eight years old.
+He thought he still looked young until he looked in the mirror and saw the gray pallor of his skin, the dark circles around his eyes and a hairline that receded more with every passing year.
 Young was not the word for the way he looked.
 Ghoulish was more like it.
 Better to stay away from mirrors.

 It was now thirty years since high school.
-He still lived in the same house and thought the same thoughts as he did then.
+He lived in the same house and thought the same thoughts as he did then.
 He slept in the same bed and wore the same clothes and shoes.
 The bathroom was the same and the kitchen.
 The pictures on the wall in his room were the same, as were the dresser and chest of drawers.
-The closet door, badly in need of painting, still had the same crack; the carpet, still the same ugly green, had the same unidentifiable stains.
-When he chose to be honest with himself, he saw that he was in a state of stasis, rather than one of flux.
+The closet door, badly in need of painting, still had the same crack.
+The carpet, still the same ugly green, had the same unidentifiable stains.
+When he chose to be honest with himself, he saw that his life was badly in need of change, of forward movement.

 His father had died, his sister and his brother.
 He was the last male heir in a line that went back to the stone age.
 When he died, without issue, the line was finished.
 He sensed the disapproval of all the male progenitors, including the two that he knew, and it put a smile on his face.
 He welcomed extinction.